jordanjoewatson/BOFs/uacbypassfodhelper/README.md

 ## install

-`uacbypassfodhelper install "powershell.exe -c calc.exe`
+`uacbypassfodhelper install "powershell.exe -c calc.exe"`

 `fodhelper` needs to be started manually, this BOF just adds the registry keys required for the bypass